Bipolar Treatment

 Substance Abuse Treatment

-Many patients who suffer from bipolar disorder will also suffer from a substance abuse disorder.
-In many cases, patients will turn to substances, including alcohol or drugs, to help them cope with their continuing symptoms.
-Working with a mental health provider can make it easier to address symptoms of addiction, including detox and rehabilitation.
-Treatment for substance abuse disorders is often a critical part of restoring mental health and wellness for patients with bipolar disorder.
+Many patients who suffer from bipolar disorder also experience a co-occurring substance use disorder.
+In many cases, individuals turn to substances like alcohol or drugs to cope with ongoing symptoms.
+Working with a mental health provider can make it easier to address addiction-related challenges, including detox and rehabilitation.
+Treating substance use disorders is often a critical step toward restoring overall mental health and wellness for those with bipolar disorder.

 At California Care, we provide a variety of treatment options for patients with bipolar disorder in Orange County.
 We specialize in developing comprehensive treatment plans for all of our patients.